swedenconnect/signservice/core/README.md

 #### decodeRequest

-`SignRequestMessage decodeRequest(HttpServletRequest, SignServiceContext)`
+`SignRequestMessage decodeRequest(HttpUserRequest, SignServiceContext)`

-Given a message (the HTTP servlet request) and the context the handler decodes the message into a [SignRequestMessage](https://github.com/swedenconnect/signservice/blob/main/core/src/main/java/se/swedenconnect/signservice/protocol/SignRequestMessage.java) instance (which is the internal, and protocol-agnostic, representation of a SignRequest message).
+Given a message (the HTTP user request) and the context the handler decodes the message into a [SignRequestMessage](https://github.com/swedenconnect/signservice/blob/main/core/src/main/java/se/swedenconnect/signservice/protocol/SignRequestMessage.java) instance (which is the internal, and protocol-agnostic, representation of a SignRequest message).

 No validation of the message is performed, other than ensuring that a decode operation is possible.

 #### createSignResponseMessage

-`SignResponseMessage createSignResponseMessage(SignServiceContext, SignRequestMessage signRequestMessage)`
+`SignResponseMessage createSignResponseMessage(SignServiceContext, SignRequestMessage)`

 A factory method that creates a [SignResponseMessage](https://github.com/swedenconnect/signservice/blob/main/core/src/main/java/se/swedenconnect/signservice/protocol/SignResponseMessage.java) given the context and the corresponding request message.
 The [SignResponseMessage](https://github.com/swedenconnect/signservice/blob/main/core/src/main/java/se/swedenconnect/signservice/protocol/SignResponseMessage.java) is the internal, and protocol-agnostic, representation of a SignResponse message.

 Which parts of the [SignResponseMessage](https://github.com/swedenconnect/signservice/blob/main/core/src/main/java/se/swedenconnect/signservice/protocol/SignResponseMessage.java) that is populated is implementation dependent.